New York

 A “sanctuary city” is a term that has gained significant attention in recent years concerning immigration policies in major cities across the United States, including New York City.
 Although there is no legal definition of a sanctuary city, the term generally refers to cities that adopt measures to limit their cooperation with federal immigration authorities.
 These measures may include restricting local law enforcement’s involvement in immigration enforcement, prohibiting the use of city resources to enforce federal immigration law, and declining to honor certain federal immigration detainers.

-See also Where Is West Point New York
+See also Are Ferrets Illegal In New York

 The implications of being a sanctuary city are significant and have sparked debate and controversy.
 Proponents argue that sanctuary policies create a safer environment for undocumented immigrants, who may be more willing to report crimes and cooperate with local law enforcement without fear of deportation.
 They also believe that these policies align with the values of inclusivity and compassion, providing a refuge for vulnerable populations fleeing violence or persecution.